Sign In / Sign Out

 Examples of gifts from generous supporters that have advanced health initiatives at ASU:

-- Dozens of donors have provided nearly $8 million in endowed scholarship support for students in the College of Nursing & Health Innovation, alleviating financial burden for high-achieving students with a passion for providing care to others in their time of need.
+- Dozens of donors have provided nearly $8 million in endowed scholarship support for students in the Edson College of Nursing and Health Innovation, alleviating financial burden for high-achieving students with a passion for providing care to others in their time of need.

 - Benefactors inspired by the collaboration between Arizona State University, a world-class academic institution, and the Mayo Clinic, the internationally renowned leader in health care delivery, have provided philanthropic investments that will lead to a Phoenix branch of Mayo Clinic School of Medicine, opening in 2017.